asnowc/evlib/packages/lib-node/api/lib-node.api.md

     port?: number;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "SocketStream" is marked as @public, but its signature references "DuplexStream" which is marked as @beta
-// Warning: (ae-incompatible-release-tags) The symbol "SocketStream" is marked as @public, but its signature references "DuplexStream" which is marked as @beta
+// Warning: (ae-forgotten-export) The symbol "DuplexStream" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
 class SocketStream extends DuplexStream<Buffer> {